OctopusDeploy/blog/blog/2019-11/designing-db-deployment-process/index.md

 To summarize:

-- Create a small team or working group to define the process.
+- Create a small team or work group to define the process.
 Include representatives from each stage of deployment (developers, DBAs, etc.).
-The working group should be no more than 4 to 6 people.
+The work group should be no more than 4 to 6 people.
-- Identify the pilot team or application to include in the working group.
+- Identify the pilot team or application to include in the work group.
-- Kick off the working group with a 1 to 2 day meeting.
+- Kick off the work group with a 1 to 2 day meeting.
     - Write down the existing process, identify key people, pain points, and what needs to change.
     - Draft the ideal deployment process.
     - Research the tooling.